Abercus/PetfinderNNBlog/README.md

 PetFinder.my provides 14,993 samples for training, where each sample has 24 features + n images (depict a dog or a cat) + metadata + sentiment info.
 There are a total of 58,311 images per training set, where some images (see Image 1) illustrate multiple animals.

+_"Nibble is a 3+ month old ball of cuteness.
+He is energetic and playful.
+I rescued a couple of cats a few months ago but could not get them neutered in time as the clinic was fully scheduled.
+The result was this little kitty.
+I do not have enough space and funds to care for more cats in my household.
+Looking for responsible people to take over Nibble's care."_

 ![Image](https://raw.githubusercontent.com/Abercus/PetfinderNNBlog/master/00c19f4fa-1.jpg)

 **Image 1.
 Example of the case, where one image file has multiple images of the animal.**